TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 ## **Team Expectations**

-In this section, the team will discuss and clearly define their collective expectations in various key areas.
-Be specific to ensure mutual understanding.

 ### **1. Participation** *(Engagement and Effort in the Project)*

 - **Expectation:** Each team member is expected to:
   - Actively participate in all team meetings and discussions.
   - Engage fully in project activities and contribute ideas.
-  - Notify the team in advance if unable to attend a meeting, meet an obligation, or are going to be late.
+  - Notify the team in advance if unable to meet an obligation.

 ### **2. Contribution** *(Progress on the Project)*